 “I’m really excited to have the opportunity to be here and be a part of this team, and I hope to make a long-standing difference in patients’ lives here in Austin,” says Dr. Feagins.

-For more information about the Inflammatory Bowel Disease clinic visit here.
-For more about information about additional services offered in Digestive Health visit here.
-To schedule an appointment, call 1-844-442-8784.
+For more information about the Inflammatory Bowel Disease clinic click here.
+For more about information about additional services offered in Digestive Health or to schedule an appointment, visit here or call 1-844-GI-AUSTIN (1-844-442-8784).